-1 Set up a VMware policy and specify a VMware backup host or backup media server.

-For assistance, you can refer to the first few steps of the following procedure:
+- Set up a VMware policy and specify a VMware backup host or backup media server. - For assistance, you can refer to the first few steps of the following procedure: See "Configuring automatic virtual machine selection" on page 111. - Click the Clients tab.
+2 - Click Select automatically through VMware Intelligent Policy query. - Beneath the Query Builder pane, click Advanced Mode.

-- 2 Click the Clients tab. - 3 Click Select automatically through VMware Intelligent Policy query. - 4 Beneath the Query Builder pane, click Advanced Mode. - 5 You can use the Query Builder drop-down menus to add query rules.
+You can use the Query Builder drop-down menus to add query rules.
 You can also type in rules manually.